owncloud/ocis/services/web/README.md

 ## Application Configuration

-it's important to note that an application manifest should never be changed manually;
+It's important to note that an application manifest should never be changed manually;
 if a custom configuration is needed, the administrator should provide the required configuration inside the `$OCIS_BASE_DATA_PATH/config/apps.yaml` file.